anakinj/benny/README.md

 ```

 ### Gemfile
-Dependencies are managed by [bundler](https://github.com/rubygems/rubygems/tree/master/bundler) and therefore a Gemfile is required
+Dependencies are managed by [bundler](https://github.com/rubygems/rubygems/tree/master/bundler) and therefore a Gemfile is required.

 ```ruby
 source 'https://rubygems.org'